jalkwefrgerged/scratch/README.md

 Cash activity totals $28,100 across five single-lump deposits.
 There is only a sinlge instance of sub-48 hour deposits which aggregate to above the reproting threshold: the $6,300 on 17-Mar and $6,000 on 19-Mar.
 No similar sub-48hr clusters are present during the review period.
 Mid-March marks peak outdoor-remodeling season in Florida, when multiple projects close and clients can potentially pay on site in the form of cash.
 Overall, there is not a clear pattern indicating Moreira is intentionally structuring deposits to avoid regulatory filings.

-The wires of $20,000 and $10,230, sent three days apart, were directed to Rezzy Motorsports, an established domestic powersports dealer ().
-A two-part payment schedule fits purchase of a utility/ATV vehicle useful for outdoor remodeling work.
-The wires were not sent to a suspicosu counterparty or high risk country.
+The wires of $20,000 and $10,230 were directed to Rezzy Motorsports, an established domestic powersports dealer ().
+This is not suspiscious as the purchase of a utility/ATV vehicle could be useful for outdoor remodeling work and the company is an estbalished entity.
+The wires were not sent to a high risk country.

 A sampling on inflows and outflows further supports a picture of regular business operations and non-suspicous activity,